varunlobo/Python-Scikit-Learn-PCA-Breast-Cancer/README.md

 Using PCA to visualize breast cancer data with scikit-learn library.

-The purpose of this notebook was to practise the use of PCA for dimensionality reduction and classification.
+The purpose of this notebook is to demonstrate knowledge in the use of PCA for dimensionality reduction and classification.
 We downloaded a dataset from Scikit-Learn library.
 This dataset had 30 feature variables related to breast cancer.
 The target variable was classified into malignant vs benign.

 We were successfully able to reduce 30 features into 2 principal components and hereby show clear separation between benign and malignant cancers.